 Located within the Financial District and Chinatown neighborhood, this hotel is close to all the local attractions including the 9/11 Memorial.
 But it’s also a cool space with lots to do like the arcade bar called Recreation.
 The rooms are modern and sleek with leather headboards, 10-foot floor-to-ceiling window, and a swing chair that’s fun to hang in (literally).

 Brooklyn is like Manhattan’s young, hip sibling.
 It may be an outer borough, but it boasts its own killer food culture, vibrant art scene and plenty of local charm.
+Williamsburg and DUMBO are where you’ll likely spend some time, but we also recommend the beaches for a day away from it all.
 Great for a day trip or a longer stay, Brooklyn is worth a visit no matter what you’re looking for.

 Top Attractions in Brooklyn